Meet the Team

 Q. Can I bring my dog(s)

 Absolutely!
 We have a dog ourselves and always take her if we go away.
 We have relaxed dog rules, but if they are likely to go on the furniture please bring plenty of throws.
-We provide bowls and poo bags (please do pick up in the garden).
-The garden is stock fenced and hedged on all the boundaries.
-The lowest point is 4 feet but this section has hedging in front.
-The driveway gate is a traditional wooden one so very tiny dogs might potentially squeeze through.
-There are dogs next door, as well as sheep and poultry.
+If they sleep on or in the bed please bting your own bedding We provide bowls and poo bags (please do pick up in the garden).
+The garden is wire stock fenced and hedged on all the boundaries.
+The lowest point is 3.5 feet: this section has hedging in front.
+There is a dog next door, as well as sheep and poultry.
+We have an extra freezer for raw food and a medium crate available to hire.
+If you have a reactive dog Hendre Ddu can be an ideal place to stay, please ask for more information.

 Q. Where is the nearest....?